KOMAX233/shateki/README.md

 ### Data and code sources, the re-use and adaptation of existing code, any acknowledgment of external sources.
 The controls.hpp/cpp, shaders.hpp/cpp in common/ are made by opengl-tutorial.org.
+VoronoiDiagram.h, VoronoiDiagramClip.h are based on the jc_voronoi library.

 ### Caveats, assumptions
-- Assume the velocity of bullet is 10.0 magnitude to camera direction.
+- Assume the velocity of bullet is 10.0 magnitude to camera direction, and bullet is a super small cuboid.
 - Assume conservation of momentum is used to determine the velocity of fragments after collision.
 - Fragments velocity is scaled down by 0.1 to avoid too fast speed because bullet velocity is fast and fragments are light.
 - A new bullet is able to be fired every time left mouse is clicked.